brian-c-moore/api-tool/README.md

   • OAuth2:
       Set auth_type to "oauth2" and provide client_id, client_secret, token_url, and scope.

-For full documentation on the YAML specification and all supported features, please refer to the man page [API-TOOL(1)](docs/api-tool.1.man).
+For full documentation on the YAML specification and all supported features, please refer to the man page: [API-TOOL(1)](docs/api-tool.1.man).

 ## License:
   API Tool is released under the MIT License.
 See the LICENSE file for details.